tianjialiu/FIRECAM/README.md

 The repository should then appear in the top-left panel under 'Reader' as 'users/tl2581/FIRECAM'.
 The GEE Javascript playground is a code editor with a map and console to display or print results.

 ### Step 3: Diving into the GUI
 Click the 'UI_FIRECAM.js' script in the 'users/tl2581/FIRECAM' repository.
 The script should appear in the code editor.
 Click 'Run' in the top-right corner of the code editor to activate the UI.
+The repository also contains two export scripts, one for the basis regions and one for custom regions (e.g. country, continent).

 ## Publications
 1. Liu, T., L.J.
 Mickley, R.S.
 DeFries, M.E.
 Marlier, M.F.
 Khan, M.T.
 Latif, and A. Karambelas (in prep).
 Diagnosing spatial uncertainties and relative biases in global fire emissions inventories: Indonesia as regional case study